0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 !!! tip "The importance of syncing"
       - As you can see, the listed note is lacking a `commit-height`.
       - This is because you have received a note off-chain but have not yet synced your view of the rollup to check that the note is valid and exists at the rollup level.
-      - Syncing is essential to prevent double-spends and make sure that you consume notes that have not yet been nullified.
+      - Syncing is essential to prevent double-spends and make sure that you can consume notes that have not yet been nullified.
       - Hence, before consuming the note we will need to update our view of the rollup by syncing.

 ### Sync the client